Complete Guide to VAT in Hungary: Rates, Registration, and Reporting Explained

 E-Commerce Rules

-The implemented EU VAT Directive significantly changed EU e-commerce rules and the market in general.
+The implementation of the EU VAT Directive significantly changed EU e-commerce rules and the market in general.
 Due to the inefficiency of the previously established system, the new, adjusted, and improved system was more than needed.

 One of the most significant rules concerns cross-border sales of low-value goods.
-Under the new rules, the previously established threshold of EUR 22 was abolished and replaced by a new EUR 150 threshold for goods imported from non-EU countries.
+Under the new rules, the previously established EUR 22 threshold was abolished and replaced with a new EUR 150 threshold for goods imported from non-EU countries.

-Indra-EU distance sales rules were also changed by establishing an EU-wide EUR 10,000 threshold.
-Up to 2021, every EU Member State had its national threshold, representing a not-so-small financial and administrative burden for e-commerce businesses.
+Indra-EU distance sales rules were also changed by establishing an EU-wide threshold of EUR 10,000.
+Until 2021, each EU Member State had its own national threshold, imposing a significant financial and administrative burden on e-commerce businesses.

-Deemed supplier rules had a major impact on online marketplaces and digital platform operators, who became liable for VAT in specific situations.
+Deemed supplier rules had a significant impact on online marketplaces and digital platform operators, who became liable for VAT in specific situations.

-Finally, the B2C supply of services was also redefined, where a larger number of services is now eligible for reporting via the One-Stop Shop (OSS) schemes.
+Finally, the B2C supply of services was also redefined, where a larger number of services are now eligible for reporting via the One-Stop Shop (OSS) schemes.

 All of these changes also affected the 2015 Mini One Stop Shop (MOSS) system, which was greatly improved and transformed into the One Stop Shop (OSS) system, which now has three different schemes: